Shop Smart this Holiday Season: Cyber Security Tips for Online Purchases

 Consumers check to make sure a shopping site is secure by looking for the gray lock symbol in the web address bar.
 This indicates that the site is secure and is using a valid SSL (Secure Sockets Layer) certificate.

 If you use public Wi-Fi while making online purchases, it is best to use a VPN (Virtual Private Network) to secure your information.
-However, it is generally best to avoid using public Wi-Fi connections when you are making online purchases or sharing sensitive personal information, such as credit card and account numbers.
+However, it is best to avoid using public Wi-Fi connections when you are making online purchases or sharing sensitive personal information, such as credit card and account numbers.

 To lower the probability of getting hacked, it is a good idea to implement multi-factor authentication (MFA) on your accounts.
 It proves that you are you by providing more than a username and password.
 These multi-factors can be PINs (Personal Identification Numbers), your smartphone or USB key or fingerprint or facial recognition.